Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 ## Test Performance

-The Package Manager tests are optimized for performance:
+The Marketplace tests are optimized for performance:

 ### Fast Unit Tests